-The indicative sight line cross sections included in the Viewscape Analysis demonstrated there was no additional mounding to DA No. 080537 required to screen the development within Precincts G and H. Notwithstanding, additional view analysis was undertaken, which identified that the proposed the Stage 7 & 8 residential subdivision site would be viewable from a number of locations along The Northern Road.
-As a result, the mounding originally installed as part of the early phase of the development will be extended to ensure that Council's view shed objectives when viewing the site from The Northern Road.
+The indicative sight line cross sections included in the Viewscape Analysis demonstrated there was no additional mounding to DA No. 080537 required to screen the development within Precincts G and H. Notwithstanding, the viewscape analysis was updated to include consideration of views from the new Northern Rd alignment, which identified that the proposed the Stage 7 & 8 residential subdivision site would be viewable from a number of locations along The Northern Road.
+As a result, the mounding originally installed as part of the early phase of the development will be extended to ensure that Council's view shed objectives are met when viewing the site from The Northern Road.
 The engineering plans provide additional detail of the location and extent to which the mounding will be modified.